--Flying several King Airs (twin Beechcraft turboprops) carrying passengers as a single pilot
+-Flying several King Airs (twin Beechcraft turboprops) carrying passengers as single pilot

 -Flew as a captain for an airline for a brief period (wasn’t my thing–didn’t enjoy it, but gained valuable experience from it which I use every day)

--Flew for an aerial photography company (lots of fun!)
+-Flew for several aerial photography companies (lots of fun!)

 -Lots and lots of instrument, mountain, and all-weather experience